nuxlar/AugmentedVoidReaver/README.md

 # Augmented Void Reavers

-Makes Void Reavers more threatening by adding a "new" primary and applying nullify quicker.
-Each stack of nullify applied applies another stack so if you're hit by 2 bubbles you're rooted.
-Changed some AI values so visions fire at medium range, portalbomb fires at close and long range.
+Makes Void Reavers more threatening by adding a "new" primary, enhanced secondary, and tweaked AI.
+Visions fire at medium range, portalbomb fires at close and long range.

 Kit:
   - Primary Visions of the Void (its just visions of heresy with 3 stacks instead of 12)